tgentry300/backend-epithet-generator/instructions/sprint_a.md

 ```

 ### In the app.py File
-1. Import the instance of app from the sprint_a package.
+Import the instance of app from the sprint_a package.
 A package in Python is any directory with an \__init__.py
  file.
 By defining the configure_app and using it to instantiate an instance of Flask in the \__init__.py file, we can
- import app directly from the project root directory.
+ import app directly from the project's root directory.

 ## Defining Routes